Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 ### 2024-01-05 - menu
 Created the menu function and tested it so that make run ARGS=menu works as intended; 10 mins

+### 2024-01-07 - add, shuffle
+Updated code so that the ARGS=add and shuffle works, also uses user input now; remove is still broken

+### 2024-01-07 - search
+Updated code so that the ARGS=search works, also uses user input now; remove is still broken